top of page

 church altar 2.jpg

 Julie Wesley is a graduate of the University of New Orleans, where she earned a Bachelor of Science in Secondary Education.
 She is currently a student at Luther Theological Seminary in St. Paul, Mn and a candidate for ordination as a Minister of Word and Sacrament through the Arkansas-Oklahoma synod of the ELCA.
-Julie is expecting to earn a Masters of Divinity early in 2025 and to be ordained soon after.
+Julie is expecting to earn a Masters of Divinity late in 2024 and to be ordained soon after.

 Julie’s regular office hours are Tuesdays and Thursdays from 9:00am-12:00pm and by appointment as needed to explore how God is active and present in our lives during our suffering, during our joys, and during the ordinary times of our lives.